GSA/challenges-and-prizes/_all-challenges/1150-xtechbolt.md

 point-of-contact: usarmy.pentagon.hqda-asa-alt.mbx.xtechsearch@mail.mil
 description: >-
-  **\*Important Update to Key Dates**: Please note that the Concept White Paper submission deadline has been extended to 16 October, 2020, 11:59 PM ET and the Invitations for the Semifinal Technology Pitch will be sent on November 9, 2020.
+  **\*Important Update to Key Dates**: Please note that the Concept White Paper submission deadline has been extended to 16 October 2020, 11:59 PM PT and the Invitations for the Semifinal Technology Pitch will be sent on 9 November, 2020.
 These changes are reflected in the Key Dates table below.